Colin-b/pyxelrest/README.rst

 Generating user defined functions
 ---------------------------------

-When GENERATE_UDF_ON_IMPORT is set to True (default behavior), UDFs are generated by  loading (e.g. on first import) pyxelrestgenerator.py.
+When ::GENERATE_UDF_ON_IMPORT:: is set to ::True:: (default behavior), UDFs are generated by loading (e.g. on first import) pyxelrestgenerator.py.

-You can manually regenerate UDFs by calling pyxelrestgenerator.generate_user_defined_functions().
+You can manually regenerate UDFs by calling ::pyxelrestgenerator.generate_user_defined_functions()

 All UDFs can be found within user_defined_functions.py.